jhspetersson/fselect/README.md

     fselect path from /home/user/oldstuff depth 5 where name = *.jpg fselect path from /home/user/oldstuff depth 5, /home/user/newstuff depth 10 where name = *.jpg

-Shortcuts to popular file extensions:
+Shortcuts to common file extensions:

     fselect path from /home/user where is_archive = true
     fselect path from /home/user where is_audio = 1